doomvox/raku-study/README.md

   http://sf.pm.org/

-You can also often find us at the perl6-users mailing list.
+You can also often find us at the perl6-users mailing list:
-Subscription info:

   https://raku.org/community/